Alabama Gov. Kay Ivey announces run for another term

 She won election to her first full term the next year, defeating Tuscaloosa Mayor Walt Maddox as the GOP dashed Democrats’ hopes of making gains in the deeply red state.
 Ivey, who is two years younger than President Joe Biden, faced indirect questions about her health during the 2018 race, but easily won her party’s nomination and then the general election where she captured about 60% of the vote.

-The incumbent governor’s entry into the 2022 race likely will discourage some gubernatorial hopefuls from jumping in the fray.
+The incumbent governor’s entry into the 2022 race likely will discourage some gubernatorial hopefuls from jumping into the fray.
+Lt.
+Gov. Will Ainsworth had said he will not run for governor if Ivey seeks another term.
+No Democrats have announced for the race.